pozitr0n/Hackaton-PJ-03/README.md

 # Hackaton-PJ-03
-Draft version of the hackathon.
-Will be completely redone.
+Final version of the hackathon.
+All the tasks has been done.